 If you are looking to develop a great hunting partner and not Hunt Tests, NFHRA is still the place for you.
 The skills learned at the training nights are the same skills a great hunting dog needs.

 Training Sessions and Hunt Tests will take place at Kelley Farm located 10 miles north of Hwy 36 on County Rd 15 (Manning Trail).
+Other training sites may be announced here and on our facebook page.

 Additional help is always appreciated.